Crito-VanaheimServers/Roaming-Jets-for-dog-fights/README.md

 due to having the enemy jets change combat modes.
 All combat mode changes were removed and recoded to force the enemy jet only target the nearest plane to its location and nothing else.
 This allows players to dog fight anywhere and other players to not have to worry about getting attacked while dog fight is in process if they are in a heli or on ground.
 These jets should not target anything but a player plane no matter what unless planes are not blacklisted in config than it target a plane any plane.
+This Version also has respect payout fix where players respect was getting reset.